Point-like bounding chains in open Gromov-Witten theory: Introduction

 It is known~\cite{BrugalleMikhalkin1,BrugalleMikhalkin2,BrugalleGeorgieva} that Welschinger's invariants for $(\C P^3,\R P^3)$, and thus also the invariants $\ogw_{\beta,k}(\cdot)$ of the present paper, are non-zero for many choices of $\beta,$ interior constraints, and both $k = 0$ and $k > 0.$ It is known~\cite{Tehrani,GZ0} that Georgieva's invariants and thus also $\ogw_{\beta,0}(\cdot)$ are non-zero for $(\C P^n,\R P^n)$ with $n > 3$ odd and various choices of $\beta$ and interior constraints.
 In~\cite{ST3}, we give recursive formulas that completely determine the invariants $\ogw_{\beta,k}(\cdot)$ in the case $(X,L) = (\C P^n,\R P^n)$ with $n$ odd.
-In particular, these invariants are shown to be non-zero for many choices of $\beta$ and interior constraints even when both $n > 3$ and $k>0.$
+In particular, these invariants are shown to be non-zero for many choices of $\beta$ and interior constraints even when both $n > 3$ and $k>0.$ Furthermore, the invariants $\ogw_{\beta,0}(A_1,\ldots,A_l)$ are shown to be non-zero in many cases even when $\phi^*A_j = A_j$ for one or more $j,$ whereas the invariants of Georgieva~\cite{Georgieva} vanish.